-Your budget and maximum bid decide where on the page you show and how often you show each day.
+Your daily budget and maximum bid will decide where on the page your ad will show and how often you show each day.

 Why Invest in Google Ads?

-If you set up an AdWords account and set a substantial bid, you guarantee that your ad will show when a user searches for the specific keyword you choose.
+If you set up a Google Adwords account and set a substantial bid, you guarantee that your ad will show when a user searches for the specific keyword you choose to bid on.
 This can help give you more direct control over total traffic to your website.

 AdWords can also be helpful for getting the word out about new services you have started or any special offers that you are running.